This article may contain compensated links. Please read the disclosure for more info.

 You get the idea.
 Almost all beginner piano students are struggling in this way when reading piano music.
 So, what to do?

-If you need more help with reading piano music, check out this book: Learn to Read Music (Amazon).
+Tip: If you need more help with reading piano music, check out this book: Learning to Read Music.

 Question: What is the part of a piano piece we normally learn the best?